rossanag/webpack-react-app/README.md

       const isProduction = mode === 'production'
       return { .... }
 ```
-`arg object` has the `mode` attribute, which indicate if we are in development or production.
+`arg object` has the `mode` attribute, which indicates if we are in development or production stage.

 We have 2 objects defined in webpack.config.js , __rulesForTS__ and __rulesForAssets__ , please check them in the file.
 The rules tag into the module is an array of objects.
 ```